Adaptive Decoding Mechanisms for UAV-enabled Double-Uplink Coordinated NOMA: Introduction

-However, in the aforementioned studies, limited efforts have been made to integrate UAVs with CDRT-NOMA to improve the performance of cell-edge users in wireless cellular networks.
-The use of UAVs in CDRT-NOMA systems can increase the coverage area of the underlying system, extend the communication range of cell-edge users, and provide higher spectral efficiency.
-In particular, in CDRT-NOMA, a central node, such as a base station or fusion center, communicates with nearby nodes over direct links, while cell-edge users that cannot use direct links are assisted by intermediate relays using cooperative communication.
-In the literature, there has been several works addressing downlink CDRT-NOMA \cite{NguyenLWC2021, XuTC2021}.
-In \cite{NguyenLWC2021}, the authors presented an CDRT-NOMA scheme for IoT networks seeking to improve the spectrum efficiency (SE).
-The authors provided results for the outage probability (OP) and Ergodic Sum Capacity (ESC).
-The study in \cite{XuTC2021} proposed spectrum-efficient schemes for CDRT-NOMA under the assumption of Nakagami-$m$ fading channels.
+In the aforementioned studies, limited efforts have been made to integrate UAVs with CDRT-NOMA systems.
+Using UAVs as intermediate relays in CDRT-NOMA systems can increase the coverage area, extend the communication range of cell-edge users ($\UEE$s), and provide better spectral efficiency (SE).
+However, the dynamic motion of UAVs remains a key challenge, as unpredictable fluctuations in channel information and signal quality can significantly impair communication range and overall system performance.
+For downlink CDRT-NOMA, the authors in \cite{NguyenLWC2021} presented an CDRT-NOMA scheme for IoT networks seeking to improve spectrum efficiency (SE).
+The authors provided results for outage probability (OP) and Ergodic Sum Capacity (ESC).
+Moreover, the study in \cite{XuTC2021} proposed spectrum-efficient schemes for CDRT-NOMA under the assumption of Nakagami-$m$ fading channels.
 However, studies on uplink (UL) scenarios are quite limited, which can prevent CDRT-NOMA systems from being deployed in a variety of applications such as navigation, disaster relief, and ubiquitous data collection.

+In conventional UL CDRT-NOMA systems, there are two information transmission phases \cite{PanLWC2021, KaderLCOMM2017, XuAccess2019}.
+The first phase involves the cell-center user ($\UEC$) and $\UEE$ transmitting information to a fusion center (FC) and an intermediate relay, respectively.
+In the second phase, the $\UEC$ transmits new information, and the relay node forwards the decoded information from $\UEE$, causing interference at the FC.
+In both phases, the SIC receivers at the relay and at the FC exploit the distinct channel gain of from $\UEC$ and $\UEE$ to correctly decode the desired information signals.

+However, when UAVs are treated as an aerial relay, the unpredictable motion along predefined flight paths poses a challenge for the SIC architecture, especially the fixed SIC architecture, which could degrade the system's performance.